-Veterans: Individuals attending under the VA program must submit a Certificate of Eligibility, and those using Post 9/11 benefits must apply or be accepted to a degree or certificate program.
-University College participates in the Yellow Ribbon GI Education Enhancement Program, established in 2008.
+Veterans: Individuals attending under the VA program must submit a Certificate of Eligibility, and those using Post-9/11 benefits must apply or be accepted to a degree or certificate program.
+University College participates in the Yellow Ribbon GI Education Enhancement Program, which was established in 2008.
 Those who qualify for the Yellow Ribbon benefits can attend University College full time with no out-of-pocket expenses for tuition and mandatory fees.
 For more information, visit our Veterans Benefits webpage.